-" In the women's colleges, " declares the paper, "Buchmanism is procuring the worst effects attendant on perverted religious mania."
+"In the women's colleges," declares the paper, "Buchmanism is procuring the worst effects attendant on perverted religious mania."

 "The theory of Buchmanism", says the leading article, "we do not presume to judge, but the effects of its practice we deplore.
-Buchmanism, on the surface, is almost painfully innocuous; its semi-public meetings are patronised by several leading Oxford ecclesiastics, and even housed by one Oxford, Wednesday.

-Oxford, Wednesday.

-Oxford, Wednesday.
-"Rhe rel'gious cult known as inquiry, and gone away satisfied that these reuchmanism," which attracted unions, pervaded by the spirit of comradeship and wuch attention at Oxford last term, informal 'players, are probably a healthy outlet well of ls.8, the undelng raduate for surplus religious feeling; and so, no doubt, they are.
+Buchmanism, on the surface, is almost painfully innocuous; its semi-public meetings are patronised by several leading Oxford ecclesiastics, and even housed by one Oxford rector; responsible senior members of the University have attended them in a spirit of inquiry, and gone away satisfied that these reis vigorously attacked in to-day's issue of Isis, the undergraduate weekly weekly. prayers, are probably a healthy outlet for surplus religious feeling; and so, no doubt, they are.

-" GIGGLES AND FANATICISM. "
+" GIGGLES AND FANATICISM."

-" These meetings, however, have, roughly, the same relation to Buchman-ism as a dentist's waiting-room has to the pain the dentist is about to inflict.
+"These meetings, however, have, roughly, the same relation to Buchmanism as a dentist's waiting-room has to the pain the dentist is about to inflict.
 Attendance at several of them is a preliminary step to admission to a group, a gathering of perhaps four or five friends, so delightfully informal that it seems uncharitable to call it clandestine.
-Here, in an atmosphere hovering between giggles and fanaticism, restraint is flung aside, souls are laid bare by hysterical confession, and, with a fervour which no longer pretends to be religious, the tenets of no longer pretends to be religious, the tenets of the doctrine are discussed.
+Here, in an atmosphere hovering between giggles and fanaticism, restraint is flung aside, souls are laid bare by hysterical confession, and, with a fervour which no longer pretends to be religious, the tenets of the doctrine are discussed.

-" Now, Buchmanism attributes to Christianity a four-fold foundation on honesty, unselfishness, purity and love.
-It is worthy of remark that the first two qualilies are seldom considered worthy of discussion.
+"Now, Buchmanism attributes to Christianity a four-fold foundation on honesty, unselfishness, purity and love.
+It is worthy of remark that the first two qualities are seldom considered worthy of discussion.
 Honesty, in fact, is not a conspicuous feature of these proceedings, from which the sceptical are firmly excluded, and in which the perfervid are virtually hoodwinked.

-IN WOMEN'S COLLEGES.
+IN WOMEN'S COLLEGES

-"In the women's colleges, although iu name of its founder is never mentioned Buchmanism has firmly established' itself, and is producing the worst effects attendant on perverted religious mania One of its adherents has recently been obliged to leave Oxford.
-In several others devotion to the cult is producing lesults not usually associated with the practice of Christianity.
-'I he authorities appear to be alarmed but remain apathetic It is time something was done about it.
+"In the women's colleges, although the name of its founder is never mentioned, Buchmanism has firmly established itself, and is producing the worst effects attendant on perverted religious mania.
+One of its adherents has recently been obliged to leave Oxford.
+In several others devotion to the cult is producing results not usually associated with the practice of Christianity.
+The authorities appear to be alarmed but remain apathetic.
+It is time something was done about it.